OpenTreeOfLife/otcetera/README.md

 [supertree/step-2-pruned-taxonomy/README.md](./supertree/step-2-pruned-taxonomy/README.md)
 for a more precise description of the pruning rules.
 This is intended to be used in the [ranked tree supertree pipeline](./supertree/README.md),

-### Checking for incorrect internal labels in a full tree

-    otc-check-taxonomic-nodes synth.tre taxonomy.tre

-will check every labelled internal node is correctly labelled.
-To do this, it verifies that the set of OTT ids associated with tips that descend from the node is identical to the set of OTT ids associated with terminal taxa below the corresponding node in the taxonomic tree.

-A brief report will be issued for every problematic labeling.
-`otc-taxon-conflict-report` takes at least 2 newick file paths: a full tree, and some number of input trees.
-It will write a summary of the difference in taxonomic inclusion for nodes that are in conflict:

-    otc-taxon-conflict-report taxonomy.tre inp1.tre inp2.tre

 ### decomposing set of  trees into subproblems based on uncontested taxa